JamminCoder/JamminCoder/README.md

-## Hello there, I'm Tim.
+# Timothy Batt - Fullstack Developer

-- I’m currently working on an e-commerce website for a local business.
+- I’m currently working on an e-commerce website with React and Laravel for a local business.
 - Looking to collaborate on web development projects.

 ### Tech I use: